 US urges SE Asia action against human trafficking

-WASHINGTON (AP) — The Obama administration urged Southeast Asia’s regional bloc on Tuesday to do more to combat human trafficking after two of its member states were blacklisted for failing to act decisively against exploitation of migrant laborers.
+WASHINGTON (AP) — The Obama administration is urging Southeast Asia’s regional bloc to do more to combat human trafficking after two of its member states were blacklisted for failing to act decisively against exploitation of migrant laborers.

 A Democratic senator also questioned whether Malaysia, one of the countries downgraded in a State Department report last month, should be excluded from a U.S.-backed trans-Pacific trade pact currently under negotiation.